 The Office of Distance Education offers faculty many development opportunities.
-We strive to keep faculty informed of best practices for online/hybrid teaching and emerging e-learning technology tools.
+We strive to keep faculty informed of best practices for online/blended teaching and emerging e-learning technology tools.
 We offer a range of workshops through face-to-face and online formats, as well as individual consultation.
 Topics include:

 2014-2015 Distance Education Initiative